Singularity Categories of B\"ackstr\"om Orders: Introduction

 By a \textit{singular equivalence} between two noetherian rings, we mean a triangle equivalence between their singularity categories.
-It is a weaker version of derived equivalence which has been studied in modular representations of finite groups, algebraic geometry and mathematical physics.
-A classical result due to Kn{\"o}rrer \cite{Kno87} establishes singular equivalences between hypersurface singularities.
-For results on singular equivalences of artinian rings, we refer to \cites{Che11, Che16, Che18}.
-Combining together Theorems \ref{thm_intro:DsgBack} and \ref{thmintro:che11}, we obtain our second main result.
-We construct a singular equivalence between a B{\"a}ckstr{\"o}m order and a finite dimensional algebra with radical square zero, which provides another connection between these two classes of algebras.
+It is a weaker version of derived equivalence.
+Combining together Theorem \ref{thm_intro:DsgBack} and Chen's result, we construct a singular equivalence between a B{\"a}ckstr{\"o}m order and a finite dimensional radical square zero algebra.
+This provides another connection between these two classes of algebras.